Qantas’ shameful response to COVID-19

 In an appalling response to a global health emergency, Qantas has failed workers on health and safety, job security and pay and conditions.

 The TWU is committed to protecting members across all sectors of transport.
-We’re working with companies and the government to ensure workers are kept safe, their pay and conditions protected as much as is possible at this time, and to ensure workers will be prioritised when our industry returns to full health.
+We’re holding companies and the government to account to ensure workers are kept safe, their pay and conditions protected, and to ensure workers will be prioritised when our industry returns to full health.

 If you have a question, concern or just need to talk please reach out to your HSR, delegate, official or branch member services.